Hedge Plants: Edible Hedge Mix

 These plants are a mix of 60/90cm and 40/60cm tall plants.
 They are all grown in the UK from UK stock; our supplier is a member of the Woodland Trust's UK Sourced and Grown Assurance Scheme.
 We sell them in packs of 50, which is enough for 10m of hedge.
 We recommend planting in two staggered rows at least 50cm apart.
 If you would like to find out more about how to plant and maintain your hedge, please look at our blog .

 These edible hedge mix plants are bare root, so they are available for delivery from November until March.
-During the lifting season there may be up to two weeks delay between placing the order and despatch, due to weather conditions or pressure of orders, which are dealt with in date sequence.
+During the lifting season there may be up to four weeks delay between placing the order and despatch, due to weather conditions or pressure of orders, which are dealt with in date sequence.
 Orders for hedge plants placed between March and September are confirmed for despatch from November.

 Edible hedge supplier: Perrie Hale Forest Nursery